 Airbnb Passive Income: What Are Your Options?

-Airbnb opened up new avenues for ordinary people to earn real estate passive income by turning their unused spaces into profitable assets.
-Short-term rentals are passive in nature, meaning that if you have a property, you can still earn with minimal ongoing effort, even if you're not around.
+Airbnb opened new avenues for ordinary people to earn real estate passive income by turning their unused spaces into profitable assets.
+Short-term rentals are passive, meaning that if you own a property, you can still earn money with minimal ongoing effort, even if you're not present.

 However, hosting on Airbnb is more than just creating an attractive listing with stunning photos and an engaging description; it's not exactly passive.
-It requires active involvement in managing bookings, turnover cleanings, communication with guests, etc., and may feel like a part-time job.
+It requires active involvement in managing bookings, performing turnover cleanings, and communicating with guests, among other tasks, and may feel like a part-time job.

-If you don't want to handle everything yourself, you may hire a property manager to handle your daily operations.
-But remember that property managers charge high commission fees that can be a significant portion of your rental income.
+If you prefer not to handle everything yourself, you can hire a property manager to oversee your daily operations.
+However, remember that property managers charge high commission fees, which can be a significant portion of your rental income.

-So, if you prefer a hands-off approach, a smarter option is to automate your routine operations using vacation rental software like Hospitable.
-Although it's not a completely passive income, you'll keep all your money and won't have to perform repetitive daily tasks manually.
+So, if you prefer a hands-off approach, a smarter option is to automate your routine operations using short-term rental software like Hospitable.
+Although it's not entirely passive income, you'll keep all your money and won't have to perform repetitive daily tasks manually.

 Your entire STR business in one convenient platform